Strydir/WordMaker/README.md

 Note that this is an "alpha" version of this app.
 I expect to make a lot of changes and there are probably still a lot of ways to break it.
 However, it should be functional enough to use.

+NOTE:  in the Archivo_Black fonts, the b, k, q, w, and z are incorrectly scaled but I didn't find out until halfway thru my latest update so it will have to wait until I've got it done.
+Should be done a little later this week.

 Welcome to WordMaker for VRToolbox!

 Use this to create labels or other 3d text in VR.